How to Convert a React Web App to a Mobile App

 #1: Rebuild Your App Using React Native

-While that may make it sound like it’s easy to just translate your app from React to React Native, it’s not.
+While that may make it sound like it’s easy to just transpile your code from React to React Native, it’s not.
 You essentially need to rebuild everything in React Native.

 (image source)

-If you want a quicker and cheaper path to convert your React app to mobile apps, consider going in a different direction.
+But if you still anticipate a lot of people to use the app via the web, and want a quicker and cheaper path to convert your React app to mobile apps, consider going in a different direction.

 #2: Convert Your React Web App to a PWA